Lecrapouille/OpenGLCppWrapper/README.md

 and attribute is not managed by the API (and I'm not sure GLSL can be compiled anyway).

+**Note:** Contrary to GLumpy where GLProgram can modify both textures, uniforms and attributes, in this API GLProgram only modifies uniforms and GLVAO only modifies attributes (named VBO) or textures.

 **Note:** C++ does not give the same flexibility than python for class typing.
 C++ is a strongly typing language (for classes).
 An example is C++ does not allow container of template classes.
-Therefore in GLumpy you will write `prog['position'] =` for setting either an attribute or an uniform, while with this API, for the moment, you cannot reaches the same concise code.
-You'll have to explicit the template type and write `prog.attribute<Vector3f>("position") =` for attributes and `prog.uniform<float>("scale") =` for uniforms.
+Therefore in GLumpy you will write `prog['position'] =` for setting either an attribute or an uniform, while with my API you cannot reaches the same concise code.
+You'll have to explicit the template type and write `vao.VBO<Vector3f>("position") =` for attributes and `prog.uniform<float>("scale") =` for uniforms.
 Also, be careful that if you pass the wrong template type, an exception will be thrown telling you that the attribute/uniform name is known but the type is not available.

 **Help wanted for a better C++ design allowing to shorten number of characters to type for setting attributes and uniforms**:
-`prog.attribute<Vector3f>("position") =` is 40 char sized for C++
+`prog.uniform<Vector3f>("position") =` is 35 char sized for C++
 while `prog['position'] =` is 18 char sized for Python (so 50%
 less).
+For the moment I can hide the misery of template with wrapping
+methods: for example instead of `prog.attribute<Vector3f>("position") =` I'll write `prog.vector3f("position") =` (so 27 chars).
+Same idea
+for VAO.

 #### Multiple objects: multiple VBOs vs. multiple VAOs